simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 The computing part of this example is the matrix multiplication routine

 .. literalinclude:: /tuto_smpi/gemm_mpi.cpp
-   :language: c
+   :language: cpp
    :lines: 4-19

 .. code-block:: shell

-  $ smpicc -O3 gemm_mpi.cpp -o gemm
+  $ smpicxx -O3 gemm_mpi.cpp -o gemm
   $ time smpirun -np 16 -platform cluster_crossbar.xml -hostfile cluster_hostfile --cfg=smpi/display-timing:yes --cfg=smpi/running-power:1000000000 ./gemm

 This should end quite quickly, as the size of each matrix is only 1000x1000.